 My previous reference to “different energy states” is no casual statement.
 If anything, it’s my whole raison d’etre.
 I’ve been exploring how energy moves in the Universe since I was fifteen, when my father gave me a copy of Carlos Castaneda’s The Teachings of Don Juan.
 Eventually I became interested in taijiquan (t’ai chi ch’uan) and qigong as more physical ways to explore energy, and I’ve been practicing those arts now for more than 30 years.

 In April of 2020, when lockdowns started happening and all the gigs were cancelled, I started learning the shakuhachi, the 5-hole Japanese flute.
 I still play clarinet and saxophone as a soloist with various bands and ensembles, but the shakuhachi is my new obsession.
 Its origin as a tool of Zen meditation allows me to combine my skills in taijiquan with my skills in music.
 I’m grateful for the gift of music, through which I explore the mysteries of life and the Universe.
 I’m also grateful for my many teachers who helped point the way.
 If my work inspires and helps others transform themselves, then its purpose is achieved.
-I hope you’ll visit me on my website, my Bandcamp store, my YouTube videos, or the Cracking the Reality Code podcast.
-If you prefer reading, you might enjoy my books, For The Curious and Inside the Mind of a Musician.
+I hope you’ll visit me on my website, my Bandcamp store, my YouTube videos, or my Substack blog where I publish new articles every Sunday.
+You also might enjoy my books For The Curious and Inside the Mind of a Musician.
 Gracias y abrazos!

-You can connect with me on social media, click any image below.
+You can connect with me via my website or email, links below.